9.3.1 Disclosure

 1. Details concerning an ex parte court order are found in IRM 11.3, Disclosure of Official Information.

-3. An exparte order can only be obtained for Federal non-tax judicial or administrative proceedings pertaining to the enforcement of a Federal criminal statute (i.e., not in a Title 26 investigation, and generally not a investigation in which a previous related statute determination has been made).
+3. An ex parte order can only be obtained for Federal non-tax judicial or administrative proceedings pertaining to the enforcement of a Federal criminal statute (i.e., not in a Title 26 investigation, and generally not a investigation in which a previous related statute determination has been made).

 Related Statute Determination

 2. The related statute determination is within the good faith judgment of the SAC.
 This determination is also known as the "related statute call."
-The SAC will make such determination in memorandum form with his/her signature for placement in the administrative investigative file.
+The SAC will make such determination in memorandum form with their signature for placement in the administrative investigative file.
 Returns and return information cannot be used to evaluate information related to a money laundering or BSA investigation to determine whether a related statute call should be made.

 3. The factors to be considered are whether the offense:

-1. was committed in furtherance of a violation of the Internal Revenue laws, or
+1. Was committed in furtherance of a violation of the Internal Revenue laws, or

-2. is part of a pattern of violations of the Internal Revenue laws.
+2. Is part of a pattern of violations of the Internal Revenue laws.

 7. A money laundering or BSA Federal grand jury request without Title 26 charges may be directly referred by the SAC to the attorney for the government in instances where the related statute call has been made but where tax charges are not pursued.

-8. However, a money laundering investigation under 18 USC §1956(a)(1)(A)(ii) is always considered tax related and is never a pure money laundering investigation.
-A Federal grand jury request for violation of 18 USC §1956(a)(1)(A)(ii) must follow the referral procedures for Title 26 investigations.
+8. However, a money laundering investigation under 18 USC 1956(a)(1)(A)(ii) is always considered tax related and is never a pure money laundering investigation.
+A Federal grand jury request for violation of 18 USC 1956(a)(1)(A)(ii) must follow the referral procedures for Title 26 investigations.

 9. It is not necessary to establish a Title 26 violation or a numbered Title 26 investigation to meet the related statute test.
 However, if subsequent to a related statue determination, the investigation is not expanded to include Title 26, then an ex parte court order must be obtained to utilize the return and return information.